 - Electrical clearances are very much reduced due to the high dielectric strength of SF6

-- Small arcing time and excellent arc quenching properties of SF6 gas reduce the wear and tear of contacts.
+- Short arcing time and excellent arc quenching properties of SF6 gas reduce the wear and tear of contacts.

 - Due to its sealed construction, its performance is not affected by atmospheric conditions.